covseisnet/covseisnet/docs/source/guide.rst

 2. Wavefield coherence with :meth:`~covseisnet.covariancematrix.CovarianceMatrix.coherence`
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The spatial coherence is a well-defined concept for continuous wavefields.
-Indeed, it related to the number of coefficients required to decompose the observed wavefield onto a basis.
+Indeed, it is related to the number of coefficients required to decompose the observed wavefield onto a basis.
 When the wavefield is recorded at discrete spatial locations (seismic stations), the concept of wavefield coherence can still be assessed from the covariance matrix eigenstructure.
-In particular, we provide two measurements for assessing the spatial coherence: the covariance matrix spectral width and the Shannon entropy.
+In particular, we provide the covariance matrix spectral width for assessing the spatial coherence.

 The **covariance matrix spectral width** is a real positive scalar number which measures the width of the network covariance matrix eigenvalues distribution.
 This measurement can be represented in a time and frequency diagram.

+..
 	The **Shannon entropy** provides a measurement of the degree of information present in a given dataset.
 Extended to the case of discrete operators by Van Neumann, it can also be calculated from the eigenvalue distribution.

-Both these coherence measurements are delivered by the :meth:`~covseisnet.covariancematrix.CovarianceMatrix.coherence` method (see the documentation of the method for more details).
+This coherence measurement is delivered by the :meth:`~covseisnet.covariancematrix.CovarianceMatrix.coherence` method (see the documentation of the method for more details).
 Please visit the :ref:`examples` page for examples.

 3. direct eigenvalue assessment with :meth:`~covseisnet.covariancematrix.CovarianceMatrix.eigenvalues`